sodadata/docs/_release-notes/sso-okta-and-azure.md

 ---
-name: Single Sign-On (SSO)
+name: Single sign-on (SSO) with Soda Cloud
 date: 2021-09-28
 products:
   - soda-cloud
 ---
-We released Single Sign-On support in Soda Cloud for Okta and Azure AD using SAML 2.0.
-An organisation can now have the SSO settings enabled and as a result assign and have users created on the fly in Soda Cloud.
-New users will be assigned the default role in your organisation and can be promoted.
-Read the [Single sign-on docs]({% link soda-cloud/sso.md %}) to learn more on how to activate and use this.
+Single sign-on support is now available for Soda Cloud with SAML 2.0 Identity Providers (IdP), Okta and Azure AD.
+Contact <a href="mailto:support@soda.io">Soda Support</a> to set up Soda Cloud as a service provider in your SSO IdP so that users in your organization must log in to Soda Cloud via the IdP.
+Read the [Single sign-on docs]({% link soda-cloud/sso.md %}) to learn more about activating and using SSO with Soda Cloud.